buraglio/hsync/README.md

 ## Tags

+> **Cloudflare plan requirement:** DNS record tags are only available on paid Cloudflare plans (Business/Enterprise).
+Free zone users must set `--disable-tags` (or `disable_tags: true` in the config file) to avoid API error 9300.
+When tags are disabled, `--prune` still works for records that already carry a managed tag from a prior run, but newly created records will not be tag-tracked.

-Tags are key:value strings stored on Cloudflare DNS records (Cloudflare API feature). hsync uses tags for two purposes:
+Tags are key:value strings stored on Cloudflare DNS records. hsync uses tags for two purposes:

 ### Managed-tag (safe pruning)